brahyam/Gateway/README.md

 ## 📄 License

-OpenAI Kotlin API Client is an open-sourced software licensed under the [MIT license](LICENSE.md).
+Gateway AI Kotlin Client is an open-sourced software licensed under the [MIT license](LICENSE.md).
-**This is an unofficial library, it is not affiliated with nor endorsed by OpenAI**.
+**This is an unofficial library, it is not affiliated with nor endorsed by Open AI**.
 Contributions are welcome.

+## 📝 Acknowledgments

+This project starts as a fork of [OpenAI Kotlin Client](https://github.com/aallam/openai-kotlin) and the great work of all its contributors.
+Thank you.